willklein/bootstrap-workshop/README.md

 ![](images/6-1.png?raw=true)

-## Assignment 7: Update your own site
+## Assignment 7: Build your own site

-Add Bootstrap to the site you've been building the last two days, and update the elements so they look Bootstrap-ish (add classes & stuff).
+Use Bootstrap to setup a personal website or landing page for your startup!
+- Start with a single page site
+- Try GitHub Pages for free hosting
+- Need a startup idea?
+Make something up, or use a generator like [this one](http://itsthisforthat.com/).

 I guess that's it.
 Awesome work!
 Feel free to show me your site :)

+## Credits

+This workshop was originally written by [Jonny Strömberg](https://github.com/javve/bootstrap-workshop) for [Hyper Island](http://www.hyperisland.com/).